Last Updated: January 2026

 Multi-Platform Optimization Is Now Mandatory

 With no single platform dominating, optimizing for just one AI search engine means missing significant traffic.
-The fragmented market requires presence across:
+The fragmented market requires presence across multiple AI-powered search tools:

 • ChatGPT (largest user base)